 In recent years, the kitchen team simplified their cooking style, making it purer, more recognisable but, at the same time, even more delicious.
 The menu dishes are precise and the presentation is gorgeous.
 The oyster Royale from David Hervé is served with a creative presentation, ‘shaken not stirred’.
 On a custard with a salad from apple and celery, the oyster will be finished with a cocktail of Bobby’s gin, apple and cucumber and oil of elderberry.
 One of the signature dishes, dating from 2008, is the lightly steamed king crab with yuzu, a jelly of the juice of the crab, ice cream of a beurre blanc sauce, served in a crisp of celeriac, and topped with caviar and gold leaf.
 Impressive and extremely tasteful is the deer with foie gras and truffle served Wellington style.
 Having the best connections with Japan through the Okura chain, Ciel Bleu is also known for the best Wagyu beef.
 The Wagyu ‘Kagoshima’ A5 grade entrecote comes with rettich, kimchi and a jus with kombu.
 A wonder in a plate.

 The restaurant offers two interesting set menus, ‘Experience’ or ‘Guestronomy’, both avaiable with pairing drinks.
 Responsible for the wine is the experienced Head Sommelier Noël Vanwittenbergh.
 The list features an extensive collection of French wines but also a wide range of interesting wines from other regions, and sakes, too.
-In the dining room, you will experience the ultimate Ciel Bleu experience in terms of service as well, overseen by Restaurant Manager Pasquinel Kolk and his team.
-They will make sure you are comfortable and relaxed and their aim is to surprise you with personality, involvement and expertise.
+In the dining room, you will experience the ultimate Ciel Bleu experience in terms of service as well.
+The professional, discrete team will make sure you are comfortable and relaxed and their aim is to surprise you with personality, involvement and expertise.

 Ciel Bleu’s recent ‘Guestronomy’ book immerses readers in the world of Ciel Bleu by providing an exclusive, behind-the-scenes glimpse into the experience of high-end dining.
 It includes tales collected during the chefs’ visits to various suppliers, each recounting a different vendor’s passion for their product.